digital-asset/daml-platform-observability-example/README.md

 Enterprise](https://www.digitalasset.com/products/daml-enterprise)
 deployment's observability features, along with example Grafana dashboards.

-The project is self contained:  providing load generations scripts to generate the metrics that are collected for display in the Grafana  dashboards.
+The project is self contained:  providing scripts to generate requests for which metrics are collected for display in the Grafana  dashboards.

 This project is provided for illustrative purposes and local use only.
 The samples have been tested on MacOS and Linux -- some Docker images may not be